sph-mn/sph-utils/readme.md

 # sph-utils

-basic file, shell and text manipulation utilities. compared to the [sph-script](https://github.com/sph-mn/sph-script) collection of scripts, the programs here run more efficiently and are written in c.
+basic file, shell and text manipulation utilities. compared to the [sph-script](https://github.com/sph-mn/sph-script) collection of scripts, the programs here run more efficiently and are written in c. especially when the commands are needed frequently or for many files, these utilities are much faster compared to shell scripts.

 # dependencies
-* c 2011 standard library (for example musl-libc or glibc)
+* c 2011 standard library (for example [musl-libc](https://musl.libc.org/) or [glibc](https://www.gnu.org/software/libc/))
 * posix 2008 features (for example linux or freebsd)
 * for the provided compile script: shell, gcc